antpiron/RedRibbon/README.md

 # Documentation

-A R vignette is available.
-For the whole documentation with fully reproducible examples, run in R
+A [R vignette with fully reproducible examples is available here](https://antpiron.github.io/RedRibbon.html).
+You can also open it from R with

 ```R
 vignette("RedRibbon")